St Johnston, County Donegal: Sports

 St Johnston Cricket Club, founded in 1898, plays in the North West Cricket League Championship (Second) Division.

 Kildrum Tigers Football Club, sometimes known as 'the Wee Toun', is an association football club founded in 1948.
 The club fields teams in the Ulster Senior League.

 Local bowling clubs, all playing in the Donegal Indoor Bowling League Division One, include St Johnston Bowling Club, St Johnston Pres.
 Bowling Club and St Johnston Resource Centre Bowling Club.

 Transport

-The town had a station on the Great Northern Railway (the GNR) which was closed in 1965.
+The town had a station on the Great Northern Railway which was closed in 1965.

-The nearest railway station now is operated by Northern Ireland Railways (NIR) and runs from Derry~Londonderry in Derry, via Coleraine, to both Grand Central Station and Lanyon Place Station in Belfast.
+The nearest railway station now is operated by Northern Ireland Railways and runs from Derry~Londonderry in Derry, via Coleraine, to both Grand Central Station and Lanyon Place Station in Belfast.